 The rules of the game are different when your car is meant for personal use instead of commercial purposes such as hiring, renting and leasing.
 Your premium will be lower if your vehicle is used privately.

 If you (literally) take the road less travelled…

 If you are a light user, there is no reason you should pay a costly premium.
 With usage-based insurance, you can be assured you will pay as per your lower mileage only.

 Shirley Tan, Head of Marketing & Customer Experience for Etiqa Insurance, says:

 We are focused on using technology such as telematics to meet the unique needs of individuals.
 With our ePROTECT sMiles, a low-mileage user can save up to 50 per cent upfront.

+Check out this article and learn more about our ePROTECT sMiles and how it allows greater savings for drivers.
 So now that you know how your premium can be lowered, think about how you use your vehicle, who drives it and how you can protect it when you take on insurance cover.
 We also suggest you find the right car insurance, depending on whether you are a standard driver or low-mileage driver, and get a quote today.